Koki-Minoda/badugi-app/docs/bugs/current_bugs.md

 * `e2e/sb-fold-bug.spec.js` already covers main menu→SB fold flow.
 * `e2e/draw-rollback.spec.js` now validates sequential `finishDrawRound` logs and asserts a hero Badugi win after all CPUs bust, so we can catch the rollback/role bugs automatically in the future.
 4. **Showdown pot eligibility excluded the real winner.**
    - The showdown summary logs kept selecting CPU seats while the hero’s Badugi never appeared in the winners list, even though Hero was eligible for the main pot.
-Added a fallback in `resolveShowdownLegacy` to include the first active seat whenever the regular eligible set comes back empty so the hero can no longer be skipped, and recorded this behavior in the doc.
+   - Fallback logic now pays attention to **every** active, non-folded seat, logs the seat indexes/pots it evaluates, and the showdown evaluator dumps each player’s hand plus Badugi evaluation so we can confirm hero is included when the winner is determined.
 5. **SB fold did not hand turn to the BB/UTG when someone else still has action.**
    - After SB folds the next alive seat should always be BB if alive, otherwise UTG, but the previous `nextAliveFrom` path sometimes fell through and forced the hand to end.
 Added `findNextAliveAfter` as a fallback so the action carousel continues even without a full re-loop, keeping the postfold flow alive.